About - ISSO

 If after multiple unsuccessful attempts to contact your professor, then we advise that you reach out to your Academic Dean’s office (CAS, SBS, or LAW) to request assistance.

-No, DHS guidance from Fall 2020 remains in effect for the spring semester and continuing international students are permitted to take all coursework online.
+No, DHS guidance issued in March 2020 remains in effect for academic year 2021-2022 and continuing international students are permitted to take all coursework online.

 Yes, as long as you stay enrolled in the required internship course.
 The professor of your internship course will send instructions on how to continue with your coursework.
 Ask your employer about the possibility of working remotely, too.
 If you decide not to continue in CPT, be sure you alert your professor, your faculty advisor/program director, and the ISSO immediately.